bootstrap-ruby/bootstrap_form/README.md

 Options
 -------

+Stacked Forms

+To position your labels on top of your fields, just add the .form-stacked class to your form:

+    <%= form_bootstrap_for @user, html: { class: 'form-stacked' } do |f| %>

 By default, help (and error) messages will be placed to the right of the input field.
 If you want to place them under the input field, pass the option `help: :block`: